davidbatetc/polygon-bot/README.md

 ## Programming in the convex polygon language
 When interacting with our Telegram bot, in order for the bot to understand the instructions related to operations with convex polygons, we will need to use the language that this project uses.
-While most of the available instructions are already explained with detail in [[1]](https://github.com/jordi-petit/lp-polimomis-2020), this project extends the list of commands by adding the following commands:
+While most of the available instructions are already explained in detail in [[1]](https://github.com/jordi-petit/lp-polimomis-2020), this project extends the list of commands by adding the following commands:
 - `copy p` returns a copy of the polygon stored in the variable `p`.
 Note that in this case `p` has to be a variable.
 - `regular n, r, cx cy, alpha` returns a regular polygon of radius `r` with `n` vertices and centered on the point `(cx, cy)`. `alpha` is the angle of rotation of the polygon, in radians.
 If the angle is zero, then the right-most vertex of the polygon lies on the line {y = `c.y`}.
 - `translate p, vx vy` translates the polygon `p` by the vector `v = (vx, vy)`.
 Note that in this case `p` has to be a variable.